aditya123473892/wagtail/StreamField-blocks-API.md

 ## Block definition objects

 A 'block definition' object roughly corresponds to a 'widget' in Django's forms framework: it's responsible for the process of translating a value into a fragment of HTML form markup that can be used to edit that value; and turning the submitted data of such a form back into a value.
-(Here, a 'value' consists of basic Python data types, of the sort that can be serialised to JSON - for a shopping list, this might be `['peas', 'carrots', 'toothpaste']`).
+(A 'value' here can be a Python data type as complex as you like, such as a Django model - but for a shopping list, this will be a plain list such as `['peas', 'carrots', 'toothpaste']`).
 Block definition objects will generally be created as part of a content panel definition:

         ShoppingListPage.content_panels = [
             StreamField('content', block_types=[